15,95 €

 • Format: ePub

-Indian American author Manil Suri grew up in a large, crumbling apartment in Bombay (now Mumbai) that his parents, who were Hindu, shared with three Muslim families.
-Their single room, at times a refuge from the religious and territorial tensions raging through the apartment, was also a prison that held them captivehis parents unhappy in their marriage, Suri unable to embrace his emerging gayness.
-At age 20, Suri moved to the US and finally found the…mehr
+Indian American author Manil Suri grew up in a large crumbling apartment in Bombay (now Mumbai) which his parents, who were Hindu, shared with three Muslim families.
+Their single room, at times a refuge from the religious and territorial tensions pervading the apartment, was also a prison that held them captivehis parents stuck in an unhappy marriage, the author unable to explore the dawning realization he might be gay.
+At age 20, Suri managed to…mehr

 Produktbeschreibung

-Indian American author Manil Suri grew up in a large, crumbling apartment in Bombay (now Mumbai) that his parents, who were Hindu, shared with three Muslim families.
-Their single room, at times a refuge from the religious and territorial tensions raging through the apartment, was also a prison that held them captivehis parents unhappy in their marriage, Suri unable to embrace his emerging gayness.
-At age 20, Suri moved to the US and finally found the freedom to come out and build his future.
-But the roomand his motherkept wrenching him back to Bombay.
+Indian American author Manil Suri grew up in a large crumbling apartment in Bombay (now Mumbai) which his parents, who were Hindu, shared with three Muslim families.
+Their single room, at times a refuge from the religious and territorial tensions pervading the apartment, was also a prison that held them captivehis parents stuck in an unhappy marriage, the author unable to explore the dawning realization he might be gay.
+At age 20, Suri managed to break free and come to the US, where he finally found the freedom to embrace his sexuality and find a life partner.
+But the room, which still held his parents hostage, kept wrenching him back to Bombay.

-This remarkable memoir explores how an abode can shape destiny while delving into the difficult question of how much to prioritize our parents' happiness over our own.
-Inspired by more than 2,700 letters the author wrote home across three decades, it is ultimately a testament to the abiding, unbreakable bond tying a son to his mother.
+This remarkable, gripping memoir explores how an abode can shape destiny, while delving into the difficult question of how much to prioritize our parents' happiness over our own.
+Inspired by over 2,700 letters the author wrote home over three decades, it is ultimately a testament to the abiding, unbreakable bond tying a son to his mother.

 Dieser Download kann aus rechtlichen Gründen nur mit Rechnungsadresse in A, D ausgeliefert werden.